atharva0300/Learn-Docker/NOTES.md

     --name node-app -> this is the name of the container
     <REPOSITORY> -> This is the docker image ( the repo )

-5. Check if docker is running
+5. Check if docker container is running
     ```
-    docker ps
+    docker ps -a
     ```
     This will list down the docker containers that are up and running